chhzh123/bril-dev/Lesson8/README.md

 | kij | 3070182 | 1.75x |
 | kji | 10926492 | 0.49x |

-We can obtain the following speedup comparison.
-The conclusion is the same as tue GEMM example (Fig 6.46) in the famous introductory book [CSAPP](https://csapp.cs.cmu.edu/).
-If the traversal order is the same as the data organization (`ikj`), there will be a large speedup due to the improved cache locality.
-This indirectly proves the correctness of my pass and shows the loop interchanging can indeed improve the performance of the program.
+Based on this table, we can obtain the following speedup comparison.
+The conclusion is the same as the GEMM example (Fig 6.46) in the famous introductory book [CSAPP](https://csapp.cs.cmu.edu/).
+If the traversal order is the same as how the data is organized (`ikj`), there will be a large speedup due to the improved cache locality.
+This also indirectly proves the correctness of my pass and shows loop interchanging can indeed improve the performance of the program.
 ```
-kij \~ ikj < ijk \~ jik < kji \~ jki
+kij ~ ikj < ijk ~ jik < kji ~ jki
 ```